CloudBotIRC/CloudBot/README.md

 Unzip, and follow the install directions.

 ### Install
 Before you can run the bot, you need to install a few Python modules.
-These are `lXML`, `BeautifulSoup`, and `Enchant`.
-On Debian based systems, these can be installed using the following commands:
+These are `lXML`, and `BeautifulSoup`.
+These can be installed with PIP (The python packager):

+`sudo pip install lxml`

-`sudo apt-get install python-lxml`
+`sudo pip install beautifulsoup`

+On Debian based systems, you can get pip with

-`sudo apt-get install python-beautifulsoup`
+`sudo apt-get install pip`

+For .spell to work, we also need a library called `Enchant`.
+On Debian based systems, install with

 `sudo apt-get install python-enchant`

 In addition, for .whois to work optimally, you must have `whois` installed.
-Again, on Debian based systems, install it with `sudo apt-get install whois`
+Again, on Debian based systems, install it with

+`sudo apt-get install whois`

 If you are a user of another Linux disto, use your package manager to install the modules, or use Google to locate source packages you can install.